Overtime (sports): Rugby union

 In the knockout stages of rugby competitions, most notably the Rugby World Cup, two full-length extra time periods of 10 minutes each are played (with an interval of 5 minutes in between) if the game is tied after full-time.
 If scores are level after 100 minutes, the rules call for a single sudden-death period of 10 minutes to be played.
 If the sudden-death extra time period results in no scoring, standard World Rugby rules call for a kicking competition to determine the winner.
 Domestic leagues may use other tiebreakers; for example, playoff games in the French professional leagues that are level at the end of extra time use a set of tiebreakers before going to a kicking competition, with the first tiebreaker being tries scored.

-For Example: Exeter Chiefs and Montpellier played in the round of 16 in the European Rugby Champions Cup on April 2, 2023.
+For Example: Exeter Chiefs and Montpellier played in the round of 16 in the European Rugby Champions Cup on 2 April 2023.
 The match ended 33–33 AET.
 Instead of a penalty kick shootout, it had a try count-back in which Exeter Chiefs had more tries.

 In 2023, the Super Rugby competition introduced an extra-time system similar to that of the rugby league's National Rugby League (NRL) extra-time system called golden point.
 The guidelines state that a ten minute period will be played if both teams are tied on points scored at the conclusion of full-time, and includes injury time.
 A coin toss decides which team will kick-off (the opposite team being the receiver).
 Any team that scores during this ten minute period will be declared the winner.
 If the points scored between the two teams are still tied after the extra-time period, the match is declared a draw.
 The regulation published by the Super Rugby labels the system "Golden Point", however in 2025 the term was renamed to "Super Point" and was first featured in the round ten match (19 April 2025) between the Western Force and Hurricanes.

 Rugby sevens

-In the sevens variant of rugby union, extra time is used only in knockout stages of competitions, such as the World Rugby Sevens Series and Rugby World Cup Sevens.
-Extra time begins one minute after the end of full-time, and is played in multiple 5-minute periods.
+In the sevens variant of rugby union, extra time is used only in knockout stages of competitions, such as the Rugby World Cup Sevens, Olympic Games and Commonwealth Games.
+It used to be the same for the World Rugby Sevens Series from the 1999–2000 season up to the 2022–23 season.
+From the 2023–24 season onwards it was added in pool stages as well.
+That change is only for the World Rugby Sevens Series.
+Extra time begins one minute after the end of full-time, and is played in multiple 5 minute periods.
 Unlike the 15-man game, extra time in sevens is true sudden-death, with the first score by either team winning the match.
 If neither team has scored at the end of a period, the teams change ends.
 This procedure is repeated until one team scores.